afollestad/material-dialogs/README.md

 If you Watch this repository, GitHub will send you an email every time I publish an update.

+## Documentation

+We use Javadocs, which are not yet online.
+You can build them locally using `./gradlew javadoc` on UNIX and `gradlew.bat javadoc` on Windows.
+This generates the docs into the folders `core/build/docs/javadoc` and `commons/build/docs/javadoc`.

 ---

 ## Basic Dialog